ivyfung1/symbolfaq/README.md

 # Account

 **Q** I am getting a message saying to move the XYM from opt-in account to seed account.
 **A** Though it is suggestion, we strongly recommend you to do so, especially if you want to convert an account into a multisig or be a co-signer, it is better to do it with a seed account.

+**Q** How do I transfer my XYM from opt-in account to seed account?
+**A** To transfer XYM from your opt-in account to seed account:
+1. Copy your seed account address.
+2. On the right-hand side of the "Home" page, click "Send".
+3. At "From:", select the opt-in account.
+4. Paste the seed account address in "To:".
+5. Next to "symbol.xym", put in the number of XYM you want to send.
+Please note that you will need to reserve some XYM for the transaction fee.
+6. Check the fee you willing to pay at "Fee:".
+7. Click "Send" button.
+8. Key in the password to authorise the transaction.

 **Q** I do not see my XYM in my NEM Wallet.
 What happened?
 **A** NEM and XYM are native currency in 2 different blockchains, NIS1 and Symbol respectively.
 You opt-in using NEM Wallet and need to retrieve your XYM using Symbol Wallet.
 Please refer to [here](https://symbolplatform.com/latest/getting-started-on-symbol/) for other details.